-1.1 SIGNIFICANT ACCOUNTING POLICIES
+1.1 MATERIAL ACCOUNTING POLICIES

 The accounting policies mentioned herein are relating to the standalone financial statements of the Company.